 People who have certain health problems, such as diabetes, may be at extra risk for infections because of a weakened ability to fight infections.

 To help prevent rashes:

-Let the person wash himself or herself as much as possible.
-But in some cases, you need to do the bathing.
+Allow the person to do as much of the cleaning as possible.
+Give the person privacy if they are safe to be alone.
+In some cases, you will need to do the bathing.

-A person who has dementia may become confused or forget how to clean himself or herself.
-In a calming voice, explain one step at a time what the person should do.
+A person who has dementia may become confused or may forget how to clean without help.
+In a calming voice, explain one step at a time what to do.
 A person who has more advanced dementia will need you to do the cleaning.
 Explain what you are doing.

 In some cases, the person may be upset or try to fight you.
-Don't force the person to clean.
+Don't force them to clean.
 Try again at another time.
-Pick a time when the person is the most rested and calm.
+Pick a time when they are most rested and calm.

 Current as of:

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineGayle E. Stauffer, RN - Registered Nurse

 Medical Review:Kathleen Romito MD - Family Medicine & Gayle E. Stauffer, RN - Registered Nurse